'We are really relieved': Deal on Ihumātao 'hours away' Pania Newton says

 Soon the Māori King became involved, bringing the mana whenua groups divided over the development under the korowai of the Kīngitanga to find common ground.

-On Tuesday Pania Newton, co-founder of Save Our Unique Landscape (Soul), told the Herald a deal is "hours away".
+On Tuesday Pania Newton, co-founder of Save Our Unique Landscape (Soul), told the Herald a deal is "hours" away.

+Fletcher staff were seen packing down fences and removing equipment at the site.

 "A deal is coming.
 We are just working through the details, and have a meeting with whānau tonight to confirm they are happy with the arrangement.